 A company is like a ship, with the directors taking the helm and navigating through hopefully always placid waters.
 But journeys are not always smooth sailing, storms do happen, and, in some instances, directors must act quickly to prevent the ship from sinking.
 This is the essence of the “safe harbour” rules – to protect directors from liability while they are trying to save a company from collapsing.

 Australia has one of the strictest insolvent trading laws in the world.
 They are designed to protect creditors by imposing penalties against directors who allow a company to trade even when it unable to pay debts as they become due.
 Safe harbour rules passed in 2017 gave directors a wider leeway to come up with alternative solutions that might affect creditors’ recovery from insolvent companies.

 Ideally, when the directors see that the company is no longer able to pay its debts as soon as they become due, they must stop the company from incurring more debts.
-If the directors allow the company to trade even when they know that it is insolvent, they can face criminal or civil penalties.
+If the directors allow the company to trade even when they know that it is insolvent, they can face criminal or civil penalties such as disqualification from managing companies for a period of time.
 The rules can also make directors personally liable for insolvent trading.

 “Safe harbour” is a defence for directors against their statutory duty to prevent an insolvent company from trading.
 The safe harbour starts to apply from the time directors, after suspecting that the company may become insolvent, start developing a course of action that could lead to a better outcome for the company.
 A better outcome generally means an outcome aside from the appointment of an administrator or liquidator.
 A “better outcome” is one that is besides the traditional solution to insolvency.
 The new safe harbour rules protect the directors so that they can come up with a restructuring plan that hopefully provides a higher payout for investors and creditors.